computablelabs/computable/README.md

 ## The Computable Contracts

-The Vyper contracts, ABI and bytecode present here, are being actively developed [in this repo](https://github.com/computablelabs/goest).
+The Vyper contracts, ABI and bytecode present here, are being actively developed in the [goest](https://github.com/computablelabs/goest) repo, which also contains our unit test suite.
+This repo contains stable versions of developed vyper contracts along with ABI and bytecode.

 Once a version has been _frozen_, audited and deployed we will update this repo with said contracts and their deployment addresses.

 ### Language specific protocol support